How to Become a Parenting Coach

 All it takes is a commitment to yourself to embark on a journey of personal growth, trust, and forgiveness (of yourself and others – because you can’t walk people down a road you haven’t walked yourself)!

-If you'd like to go even deeper, I've written an entire (albeit short) ebook on how to become a parenting coach!
+If you'd like to go even deeper, we have a guide on how to become a parenting coach!
 You can download your copy here!

 Being a successful Parenting Coach does not mean that you need to be a “perfect parent.”
-In fact, the more willing you are to embrace all aspects of your parenting journey, the better equipped you are to meet your future clients with empathy, compassion and honesty.
+In fact, the more willing you are to embrace all aspects of your parenting journey, the better equipped you are to meet your future clients with empathy, compassion, and honesty.
+In serving our clients, we deepen our own knowledge & transformation alongside them.

 This is what it means to be a Parenting Coach.
 It is a great privilege and responsibility.